 In the field of biogenic gas and liquid fuels, sustainability criteria are in place which are monitored by "voluntary systems" such as REDcert or International Sustainability and Carbon Certification "ISCC".
-The traceability and enforcement of these criteria and the renewable energy attribute of the respective energy carrier is ensured by mass balancing systems (e.g., nabisy, dena Biogasregister, European Renewable Gas Registry "ERGaR").
-These systems enable the substances to be counted towards the RES targets of the EU (e.g., in the transport sector in accordance with Art.
+The traceability and enforcement of these criteria and respective renewable energy attributes is ensured by mass balancing systems (e.g., nabisy, dena Biogasregister, European Renewable Gas Registry "ERGaR").
+These systems enable energy to be counted as renewable in the context of EU RES targets (e.g., in the transport sector in accordance with Art.
 25 and Art.
-31 RED II), in EU emissions trading (EU ETS) and for national regulation (e.g., remuneration under the German Renewable Energy Sources Act (EEG)).
-In the area of (power-based) renewable liquid fuels, it would be conceivable to issue GOs for the output of power-to-liquid plants; however, GOs for liquid fuels are currently envisaged neither in RED II nor in expert discussions.
-This is because liquid fuels are transported by tank rather than through grids, which requires more complex tracking (of the material itself, not just of the renewable energy attribute), which cannot currently be achieved by a book & claim system.
-The situation is different in the case of renewable gas.
-As the RED II extends the scope of GO to renewable gas, this energy carrier too can now be traded separately from the physical energy in a legally secure manner.
-Efforts are already underway, for example by the EU project REGATRACE (Renewable Gas Trade Centre in Europe)2 and ERGaR,3 to create a system that, besides providing for standardised mass balancing across the EU, also enables the standardised issuance and trading of GOs for biomethane/renewable gas.
+31 RED II), in EU emissions trading (EU ETS) and for national regulation (e.g., remuneration under the German Renewable Energy Sources Act, EEG).
+In the area of electricity-based renewable liquid fuels, it would be conceivable to issue GOs for the output of Power-to-Liquid plants; however, GOs for liquid fuels are currently envisaged neither in RED II nor in expert discussions.
+This is because liquid fuels are transported by tank rather than through grids, which requires more complex tracking (of the physical fuels themselves, not just of the renewable energy attribute), which cannot currently be achieved by a book & claim system.
+The situation is different for renewable gas.
+As the RED II extends the scope of GOs to gases, this energy carrier too can now be traded separately from the physical energy in a legally secure manner.
+Efforts are already underway, e.g. by the EU project REGATRACE (Renewable Gas Trade Centre in Europe)2 and ERGaR,3 to create a system that provides not only for standardised mass balancing across the EU, but also enables the standardised issuance and transfer of GOs for biomethane/renewable gas.

 Art.
 19 RED II also provides for the issuance of GOs for renewable hydrogen.
 The CertifHy project has already developed a proposal for an EU-wide hydrogen GO system, including a definition for green and low emissions hydrogen.4 Yet it is still unclear whether the member states will implement the requirements of Art.
 19 RED II using uniform GOs for all renewable gases or with separate GOs for hydrogen.
 Furthermore, the recognition of renewable hydrogen by EU and national regulation requires a verification system that goes beyond the requirements for GOs in accordance with Art.
 19 RED II.
 This is because RED II already requires mass balancing to document the fulfilment of greenhouse gas (GHG) saving criteria (similar to bioliquids and gas) for non-biogenic gas and liquid fuels (including hydrogen) to be counted towards RES targets.
-It is conceivable that in the future, sustainability criteria for the water used in electrolysis (e.g., considering potential local scarcity, etc.) may also be introduced.
+It is conceivable that in future, sustainability criteria for the water used in electrolysis (e.g., considering potential local scarcity, etc.) may also be introduced.

-Due to the upscaling of the production of electricity-based gas and liquid fuels, there will also have to be new or modified procedures for proving the renewable energy attributes of electricity, in addition to the GO systems that are already well established in Europe (in
+Due to the upscaling of the production of electricity-based gas and liquid fuels, there will also have to be new or modified procedures for proving the renewable energy attributes of elec-tricity, in addition to the GO systems that are already well established in Europe (in accordance with Art.
+19 RED II).
+At least without supplementary information or types of verification, these systems are not in a position to meet new regulatory requirements, in particular for the